rileyscotch/circleci-cypress/README.md

-# E2E Test Assessment
+## Galvanize Safety

 End-to-end testing (sometimes called integration testing) tests a website by 'driving' a browser.
 Your code will 'drive' mouse clicks and key-presses.

+## Standard

 ```
 |- Build Production Worthy Applications